How to give a cat a flea bath that hates water

 2. Fill the bath to a comfortable level and temperature

-Don’t make the water too deep – your cat may panic if his feet don’t touch the floor of the bath.
-The water level should come up to his belly and be warm (not too hot).
+Don’t make the water too deep.
+Cats may panic if their feet don’t touch the floor of the bath.
+The water level should come up to a cat’s belly and be warm (not too hot).
+This will help to avoid some of the reasons why cats hate water.

 3. Wet the fur gently

 Wet your cat’s fur gently and slowly, perhaps using a small cup, sponge, or washcloth.
-Your cat may become scared if you use a showerhead on him, or suddenly throw a large jug of water over him!
+Your cat may become scared if you use a shower head or suddenly throw a large jug of water over him!

 4. Lather in the shampoo

-Rub the shampoo gently into his wet fur, creating a lather.
-Avoid getting the shampoo near his eyes or ears.
+Gently rub the shampoo into the wet fur, creating a lather.
+Avoid getting the shampoo near a cat’s eyes or ears.

 5. Rinse

-Rinse his fur gently, again using a washcloth or small cup of water.
+Rinse your cat’s fur gently, again using a washcloth or small cup of water.
 Make sure all the bubbles and soapy residue is rinsed out.

 6. Dry your cat